-Robinhood and Pepperstone are leading online brokers in 2021 with top-tier licenses.
+Robinhood and Pepperstone are leading online brokers with top-tier licenses.
 Robinhood is the top zero-fee US broker with a Cash Management service.
 It has transparent practices, no inactivity fees or minimum deposit fees.
 Robinhood has licenses from the FCA, FSC, and the US SEC.
 We recommend it for experienced traders based in the USA.

 |Regulation||USA||ASIC, FCA, DFSA|

 |Tradable Assets||ETF, Stock, Crypto, Options||Indices, Shares Forex, Commodities, cryptocurrencies, CFDs|

 |Min Deposit||$0||AUD $200|